JuanBQti/Research-Cardano/Incentive-Mechanisms/Parameters-Landscape/Comparative_static/overview.md

 **$k$** denotes the desired or target number of economically relevant stake pools.
 It is not a hard cap on the number of pools that may be registered.
 Instead, it enters the reward function to make an equilibrium with approximately $k$ competitive pools attractive.

 A reward scheme in which pools are compensated proportionally to their stake, $\sigma$, tends to encourage centralization.
-Because pool operating costs are largely fixed, larger pools can spread these costs over more delegated stake and offer higher rewards per unit of stake.
+If pool operating costs are largely fixed, larger pools can spread these costs over more delegated stake and offer higher rewards per unit of stake.
 Delegators therefore have an incentive to move toward already large pools.

 > *Insert plot of delegator rewards per unit of stake as a function of $\sigma$.*

-The parameter **$k$** is introduced to limit this increasing-returns mechanism.
-It determines the saturation threshold
+The parameter **$k$** is introduced to limit this increasing-returns mechanism by determining the saturation threshold

 $$
 z_0 = \frac{1}{k},
 $$

 up to which pool rewards increase with stake.
-This creates two complementary incentives:
+This cap introduces the following forces and incentives:

-1. **Below saturation**, additional delegation helps spread the pool's fixed operating cost.
+1. **Below saturation**, additional delegation increases what a delegator achieves ($(1-m_i)(f(\sigma_i,p_i)-c_i)\frac{\sigma_d}{\sigma_i}$) and helps spread the pool's fixed operating cost.
-2. **Above saturation**, additional stake does not increase the pool's gross reward, discouraging further concentration.
+2. **Above saturation**, additional stake does not increase the pool's gross reward ($f()$), discouraging further concentration.

 Choosing $k$ therefore involves a trade-off between decentralization and economic viability.
 A higher $k$ lowers the saturation threshold and creates room for more competitive pools, but reduces the economic scale available to each pool.
 A lower $k$ makes it easier for pools to cover their operating costs, but allows stake to concentrate among fewer operators.